mfogel/badm-544/mod7/coursera.md

 Four MNE Strategies

-- International strategy
+- International strategy (low cost reduction & low local responsiveness)
   - leveraging home-based core competencies
   - selling the same products or services in both domestic and foreign markets
   - ex: starbucks
   - often the first in internationalizing
   - leverages core competences
   - economies of scale
-  - los-cost implementation
+  - low-cost implementation
   - no or limited local responsiveness
   - highly affected by exchange rate fluctuations
   - IP embedded in product or service could be expropriated